smithy-lang/smithy-rs/design/src/server/middleware.md

 ## Applying Middleware

-One of the primary goals of Smithy Rust is to provide configurability and extensibility through the application of middleware.
+One of the primary goals is to provide configurability and extensibility through the application of middleware.
 The customer is able to apply `Layer`s in a variety of key places during the request/response lifecycle.
 The following schematic labels each configurable middleware position from A to D:

 ```mermaid
 stateDiagram-v2